 Here in Minnesota, almost everybody needs a water softener for their home because our water is naturally very hard.
 But what kind should you get?
-There are two types — salt and saltless.
+There are two types — salt and saltless water softeners.
 Would a saltless water softener be better for household use?

 We consider water “hard” when it has an overly-high concentration of certain minerals — calcium and magnesium, in particular.
 Over time, those minerals can take a toll on our skin, hair, clothes, kitchenware, dishes, plumbing fixtures, and appliances.
 It’s annoying, to say the least.
 And it can be costly, too.
 Soft water prevents these problems, which can save you time and money.